-"So, then everyone of us shall give account of himself to God" Romans 14:12
+"So then every one of us shall give account of himself to God."-Romans xiv.
+12.

 WHEN we look at the order of eternal salvation, we are led to the unavoidable conclusion that the Lord's people cannot by any possibility have anything at the last to give but a good account, the work of Jesus Christ having completely met everything that was against them.
-And then the scriptures are clear also upon this fact, that "absent from the body, present with the Lord."
-We have not only in the case of the thief upon the cross, and of Moses and Elijah appearing in glory, and Lazarus being taken to Abraham's bosom, we have not only in these instances the proof that immediately "absent from the body, present with the Lord," but the apostle lays it down as a general rule belonging to all the people of God, that, "absent from the body, present with the Lord." and all such die in the Lord.
-The soul, therefore, that dies in Christ dies in what Christ is, and you might just as well speak of Jesus Christ having a bad account to give when he entered heaven as to talk of the Christian having a bad account to give.
-Jesus Christ when he entered heaven gave a good account, and the soul departing from this world in him gives a good account of itself in semblance with the account that Christ has given on its behalf.
+And then the scriptures are clear also upon this fact, that "absent from the body, pre-sent with the Lord."
+We have not only in the case of the thief upon the cross, and of Moses and Elijah appearing in glory, and Lazarus being taken to Abraham's bosom-we have not only in these instances the proof. that immediately " absent from the body, present with the Lord," but the apostle lays it down as a general rule belonging to all the people of God, that " absent from the body, present with the Lord," and all such die in the Lord.
+The soul, therefore, that dies in Christ, dies in what Christ is, and you might just as well speak of Jesus Christ having a bad account to give when he entered heaven, as to talk of the Christian having a bad account to give.
+Jesus Christ when he entered heaven gave a good account, and the soul departing from this world in him gives a good account of itself in accordance with the account that Christ has given on its behalf.
 And then again, at the last great day we are shown that the people of God are to be raised up in the likeness of the Lord Jesus Christ.
 Here again will not be the presence, nor the shadow of the presence of anything against them.
-Thus, it stands clear that the account they will have to give will be a good account.
+Thus it stands clear that the account they will have to give will be a good account.
 Some people try to make us believe that there is a place of purification between this and heaven, called Purgatory.
 It is our happiness to know that the scriptures contain no such doctrine.
-We are not to explain plain scriptures by ambiguous ones but ambiguous scriptures by plain ones.
-They say, Well, the thief was admitted to paradise, and they gravely tell us that the Jews drew a line of distinction between paradise and heaven.
-Why, that is the very worst quarter we could go to for an interpretation of the scriptures.
-The Savior himself, as you see in the 23rd of Matthew, pronounces eight woes upon their system.
-I would as soon go to Satan himself for an interpretation of the scriptures as I would take the traditions of the Jews.
-Their paltry distinctions are contemptible to the last degree.
-The apostle Paul makes the third heavens and the paradise of God to be one and the same place.
+We are not to explain plain scriptures by ambiguous ones, but ambiguous scriptures by plain ones.
+They say, - Well, the thief way admitted to paradise-and they grayely tell us that the Jews drew a line of distinction between paradise and heaven: Why, that is the very worst quarter we could go to for an interpretation of the scriptures.
+The Saviour himself; as you see in the 23rd of Matthew, pronounces eight woes upon their system.
+I would as soon go to Satan himself for an interpretation of the scriptures as I would take the traditions of the Jews Their pattern distinctions are contermilled to the last degree.
+The Their paltry distinctions are contemptible to the last degree.
+The apostle